Salazar-Prime/llm-sop-rubric-evaluator/README.md

 The pipeline cleans raw applicant text, sends each SoP to an LLM with a 3-criterion rubric, merges scores back onto the applicant roster, and generates a paginated PDF report.

+This tool implements the workflow described in our work-in-progress paper on LLM-assisted application review for Purdue SURF ([arXiv:2606.05564](https://arxiv.org/abs/2606.05564)).

 ---

 ## Contents